 Here, we strengthen the results of the previous section.
-We will show that weak bisimilarity remains undecidable for both fcBPP and fcBPA systems.
-Moreover, this holds even for their respective normed versions (i.e. if, in an instance of the weak bisimilarity problem, a given fcBPP/fcBPA system is normed in both given states).
+We show that weak bisimilarity remains undecidable for both fcBPP and fcBPA systems and moreover this holds even for their respective normed versions.
 Hence, weak bisimilarity is undecidable for normed wBPP and normed wBPA as well.